 These neighborhoods are “food deserts”, with no grocery stores.
 Residents feel unsafe walking these neighborhoods, even though crime is down.
 They also don’t get enough exercise, because the street lighting is inadequate, and many roads don’t have good sidewalks.
 They have to dodge truck and train traffic from the nearby industrial sites.

 These two neighborhoods are ripe for gentrification.
 The reason is public developments stimulate economic growth.
 The National Western Center, home of the National Western Stock Show, will get a renovation that will replace most of its buildings, including the Colosseum.
-It will rehabilitate the Santa Fe River’s waterfront into recreational space.
+It will rehabilitate the South Platte River’s waterfront into recreational space.

 RTD, Denver’s transit authority, is building commuter rail in the area.
-They will build three new stations in the neighborhoods.
+They will build four new stations in the neighborhoods.
 They will connect them with downtown Denver, Denver International Airport, and Boulder.

 Finally, I-70 will be rebuilt.
 Today, it has an old 1960’s viaduct.
 The expansion will move the highway into a forty foot deep trench.
 It will get a four acre cover, with a park, near Swansea Elementary School.